grafana/grafana/docs/sources/developers/plugins/_index.md

 ## Go further

-Learn more about additional tools and find useful examples of a variety of plugin types.
+Learn more about additional tools and see plugin type examples.

 ### User interface creation